Drone29/cpp-argparser/readme.md

                 return std::vector<const char*>{a1, a2==nullptr?"null":a2};
             })
             .Finalize()
-            .help("arbitrary argument with 2 string values (one arbitrary) and lambda converter");
+            .help("optional argument with 2 string values (one optional) and lambda converter");
 ```

 ### Parsing logic